Shop now & save up to 80% on medication

 Drug Interactions and Cautions

-This medicine is metabolized by CYP3A4.
-Strong CYP3A4 inhibitors (for example, certain azole antifungals, macrolide antibiotics, and HIV protease inhibitors) can raise levels and increase adverse effects.
-Strong inducers (such as rifampin, carbamazepine, phenytoin, and St. John’s wort) can lower exposure and reduce effectiveness.
-Avoid grapefruit and grapefruit juice, which can increase drug levels.
+Strong CYP3A4 inhibitors (for example, certain azole antifungals, macrolide antibiotics, and some HIV protease inhibitors) can raise levels and increase adverse effects.
+Strong CYP3A4 inducers (for example, rifampin, carbamazepine, phenytoin, and St. John’s wort) can reduce effectiveness.
+Avoid grapefruit or grapefruit juice.
+Monitor when combined with beta-blockers or other antihypertensives due to additive blood pressure lowering.

 What to Expect Over Time